Can I Hire Someone to Drive My Car for Me? Yes — Here's How Driveaway Works

 Driveaway vs. Auto Transport: Which Is Better for Your Car?

-Here's the core difference.
-Auto transport loads your car onto a carrier truck (either open-air or enclosed) and hauls it alongside other vehicles.
+Auto transport loads your car onto a carrier truck and hauls it alongside other vehicles.
 Driveaway puts a driver behind your wheel and has your car driven to its destination on its own tires.
 Same result — your car arrives somewhere else — but the experience, risk profile, cost, and timeline can look very different.

 Open Carrier vs. Enclosed Carrier vs. Driveaway: A Side-by-Side Comparison